googlemaps/js-adv-markers-utils/README.md

 # Simplified Markers for Google Maps API

+The `@googlemaps/marker class aims at being a simple and powerful abstraction over the handling of advanced markers in the Google Maps API.
+The design goals are

+- it should provide a very simple API that can be used after only a few minutes into the documentation
+- it should make basic use cases effortless
+- it should allow for lots of flexibility and extensibility to support the more complex use-cases
+- it shouldn’t provide multiple different ways to get to the same result

+One key design choice made here is to use dynamic properties instead of individual getter/setter methods.
+So instead of `marker.setMap(map);` we’ll use the `marker.map = map;` syntax.
+This applies to all attributes of the marker.

 ## Installation

 As of writing this, the module hasn't been published to npm, so there's some